Minigeee/crabdesk/docs/data-model.md

 - INDEX contact_portal_idx ON contacts(portal_user_id) WHERE portal_user_id IS NOT NULL
 - INDEX contact_seen_idx ON contacts(org_id, last_seen_at)
 **Security Policies**:
-- READ: Internal users can read contacts in their organization
+- READ: Internal users can read contacts in their organization, portal users can read their own contacts
 - INSERT: Internal users can create contacts in their organization
 - UPDATE: Internal users can update contacts in their organization
 - DELETE: Organization admins can delete contacts (soft delete preferred)